 The Schedule of the Town's Contributions includes the Town's annual required contribution to the Plan, along with the contribution made in relation to the actuarially determined contribution and the covered-employee payroll.
 The Town is not required to fully fund this contribution.
 It also demonstrates the contributions as a percentage of covered-employee payroll.
 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.

 Methods and assumptions used to determine contribution rates are as follows:

-Valuation date July 1, 2018 Actuarial cost method Individual Entry Age Normal.
-Asset valuation method Market Value of Assets as of the Measurement Date June 30, 2020.
-Investment rate of return 6.79%, net of OPEB plan investment expense, including inflation.
-Municipal bond rate 2.66% as of June 30, 2020 (source: S&P Municipal Bond 20-Year High Grade Index- SAPIHG).
+Valuation date July 1, 2020 Actuarial cost method Individual Entry Age Normal.
+Asset valuation method Market Value of Assets as of the Measurement Date June 30, 2021.
+Investment rate of return 6.66%, net of OPEB plan investment expense, including inflation.
+Municipal bond rate 2.18% as of June 30, 2021 (source: S&P Municipal Bond 20-Year High Grade Index-SAPIHG).
 Single equivalent discount rate 3.75%, net of OPEB plan investment expense, including inflation.
-Discount rate 3.75% Inflation rate 2.50% as of June 30, 2020, and for future periods.
-Projected salary increases 3.00% annually as of June 30, 2020, and for future periods.
-Mortality rates Pre-Retirement Mortality: RP-2000 Employees Mortality table projected generationally with scale BB and a base year 2009 for males and females.
-Post-Retirement Mortality: RP-2000 Healthy Annuitant Mortality Table projected generationally with scale BB and a base year 2009 for males and females.
-Disabled Mortality: RP-2000 Healthy Annuitant Mortality Table projected generationally with Scale BB and a base year 2012 for males and females.
+Discount rate 3.75% Inflation rate 2.50% as of June 30, 2021, and for future periods.
+Projected salary increases 3.00% annually as of June 30, 2021, and for future periods.

+Mortality rates.....